7 Awesome Free Things To Do In Milan

 The rest of the city is more or less tourist-free.
 There are whole streets without a single person walking down the cobblestone pavement.

-Milan, Italy’s second biggest and financially and economically most important city, sure is quite expensive, and for a poor beginner blogger as myself, it was a priority to watch my daily budget closely.
+Milan, Italy’s second biggest but financially and economically most important city, sure is quite expensive, and for a poor beginner blogger like myself, it was a priority to watch my daily budget closely.

 So I was happy to find that there are tonnes of free things to do in Milan.